esheldon/fitsio/README.md

     https://pypi.python.org/pypi/fitsio

-or the bleeding edge source from github or use git clone
+or the bleeding edge source from github or use git.
+To check out the code for the first time

     git clone https://github.com/esheldon/fitsio.git

+Or at a later time to update to the latest

+    cd fitsio
+    git update

 Use tar xvfz to untar the file, enter the fitsio directory and type